Henry Brand, 1st Viscount Hampden: Political career

 Brand entered parliament as MP for Lewes as a Liberal in 1852, then returned as one of the three members for Cambridgeshire in 1868 (displacing colleague Richard Young (MP) of Wisbech, and for some time was Chief Whip of his party.
 He was a Lord of the Treasury during the first Palmerston ministry, and Parliamentary Secretary to the Treasury during the second.
 At some point, he was Keeper of the Privy Seal to the Prince of Wales.
-In 1872 he was elected speaker and retained this post till February 1884.
+In 1872 he was elected Speaker of the House of Commons, and retained this post till February 1884.
 It fell to him to deal with the systematic obstruction of the Irish Nationalist Party, and his speakership is memorable for his action on 2 February 1881 in refusing further debate on W. E. Forster's Coercion Bill—a step which led to the formal introduction of the closure into parliamentary procedure.
 He was appointed a GCB in 1881 and on his retirement he was created Viscount Hampden, of Glynde in the County of Sussex.
 In 1890 he also succeeded in the barony of Dacre on the death of his brother.